dk731/cube-doc/docs/drawer-properties/color-management.md

 ## Clearing Display

-Clearing display is very simple and fast, this could be used not only to clear display from any color, but also to fill whole display with specific color.
+The clearing display is a straightforward, fast, reliable way to eliminate any color or fill the whole array with a given color.

 ```python title="Simplified definition"
 def clear(r, g, b)